-The Animal Breeding & Genomics group plays a prominent role in the large-scale African Chicken Genetic Gains (ACGG) program, which is coordinated by the International Livestock Research Institute (ILRI) and is funded from the Bill & Melinda Gates Foundation.
+Wageningen University & Research, Animal Breeding & Genomics plays a prominent role in the large-scale African Chicken Genetic Gains (ACGG) programme, which is coordinated by the International Livestock Research Institute (ILRI) and funded by the Bill & Melinda Gates Foundation.

 Several breeds tested

-In the program, which will continue until 2019, several different breeds of chickens from India and Africa were tested for their high-production potential under low-input systems in three target countries – Ethiopia, Nigeria, Tanzania.
+In the programme, several different breeds of chickens from India and Africa were tested for their high-production potential under low-input systems in three target countries – Ethiopia, Nigeria, Tanzania.
 On-farm testing was combined with community-level farmer innovation platforms that engage women to co-create solutions.